SatoshiNakamotoRoot/SatoshiNakamotoRoot/README.md

 function: 0x00000000 ***..*.----. -- / .-.. --- ... -!=[ 0 ]=[•サトシ・ナカモト•]🤔 ♾.=[ ].. .----. -- / .-.
 ...
 - 🔭 I’m currently working on ...
-Artificial Intelligence, specifically how AI can be used to bring not only the Blockchain,but to bring the World Wide Web closer to its original vision.
+Artificial Intelligence, specifically how AI can be used to bring not only benefit Blockchain,but to bring the World Wide Web closer to its original vision.
 (Not just a vessel for advertising and porn)
 ...
 - 💬 Ask me about ...
 Anything, Full Disclosure, I rarely respond.